 Another great eco-friendly lighting tip is to make use of the sun’s light by opening windows.
 On a bright, sunny day, I enjoy pulling back the curtains or blinds and letting the sun naturally brighten up the room.
 This natural light helps you use less energy

 More and more eco-friendly devices are being manufactured these days.
 When we buy and use these devices, we are helping the environment and making our home much more eco-friendly.
 There is a variety of useful devices from which to choose.

 Wind up devices are gaining popularity; all you have to do is wind up the device for a small amount of time, and that winding will generate energy that the device can use to operate.
 For example, there are wind-up mp3 players that you can wind up for sixty seconds; this simple, easy winding will give the player the energy it needs to play music for 20 minutes.
 With this device you don’t have to plug it in and waste energy.
 I’m a huge music fan, so it ends up saving me a fair amount of energy usage, and I’m sure it can save you a good amount as well.

 Another useful, energy-saving gadget is a wind-up lantern.
 These lanterns just need a reasonable amount of winding to give ample light to any location, all without need for electricity.
-Speaking of when the electricity goes out, a generator in Perth can come in very handy indeed.
+Speaking of when the electricity goes out, a diesel generator can come in very handy indeed.
 Looks for a reliable brand that won’t let you down.

 These are just a couple of the many fantastic energy-saving gadgets that can transform your house into an eco-friendly residence.